ibm-wsc/ConfidentialComputingOnLinuxONE/docs/lab/createGREP11Contract.md

 		cat << EOF > flow.clear
 		#
 		# It isn't really necessary to run this in our lab environment
-		# because the other scripts will happy trod on these files
+		# because the other scripts will happily trod on these files
 		# as necessary.
 		#
 		# It is more likely that you would run this after running the